Statue of George Floyd: History

 The statue was commissioned by Leon Pickney.
 The piece was briefly displayed at Faison Firehouse Theater in Harlem, New York.
 It was donated to the city of Newark and installed on Juneteenth, 2021, and is to remain at its present location for at least one year.

 Days after installation, on the night of June 24, the sculpture was vandalized.
 The face of the statue was painted black, with the name of a neo-Nazi group painted on its torso.
 The paint was removed shortly after by the Newark Public Works Department.
-The statue was vandalized a second time by a 37-year old actor in October 2021.